The Archetypal Adventure

 The Gathering of Heroes

 To aid in his quest, Jason summoned Argos the shipbuilder who, with the help of Athena, constructed the largest and swiftest ship to set sail — the Argo.
 And, in her prow was placed a timber from the sacred grove of Zeus at Dodona that had the power of prophecy.
-Jason then assembled four dozen of Greece’s greatest heroes, including Heracles, the legendary son of Zeus; Theseus, slayer of the Minotaur; Orpheus, the great poet and musician; Castor and Polydeuces, also known as the Gemini Twins; Atalanta, a great huntress; the seers, Idmon and Mopsus; the winged brothers, Zetes and Calais; the fathers of many future Trojan War heroes, and many others fated to never return home.
+Jason then assembled four dozen of Greece’s greatest heroes, including Heracles, the legendary son of Zeus; Theseus, slayer of the Minotaur; Orpheus, the great poet and musician; Castor and Polydeuces, also known as the Gemini Twins; Atalanta, a great huntress and the faster human alive; the seers, Idmon and Mopsus; the winged brothers, Zetes and Calais; Euphemus, a Calydonian hunter with the ability to walk on water; Lynceus, Messenian prince with X-ray vision; the fathers of many future heroes, like Peleus, the fathers of Achilles, and Telamon, father of Ajax; and many others fated to never return home.
 Henceforth, named after their ship, this band of heroes was known as the Argonauts.

 The Adventures Begin

 The Argonauts’ ship, the Argo, is a character herself in the story.
 The Argo was constructed by the shipwright Argus, and its crew was specially protected by the goddess Hera.
 The best source for the myth is the Argonautica by Apollonius Rhodius.
 According to a variety of sources of the legend, Argo was said to have been planned or constructed with the help of Athena.
 According to other legends she contained in her prow a magical piece of timber from the sacred forest of Dodona, which could speak and render prophecies.
 After the successful journey, Argo was consecrated to Poseidon in the Isthmus of Corinth.
 She was then translated into the sky and turned into the constellation of Argo Navis.
 Several authors of antiquity (Apollonius Rhodius, Pliny, Philostephanus) discussed the hypothetical shape of the ship.
 Generally, she was imagined as a Greek warship, a galley, and authors hypothesized that she was the first ship of this type that had gone out on a high-sea voyage.